top of page

 Important Tips

-• Always ask about the person’s diabetes care plan and medications.
+• Know the person’s diabetes care plan and medications.

-• Know the difference between low and high blood sugar symptoms.
+• Learn the difference between low and high blood sugar symptoms.

 • Stay with the person until they recover or help arrives.